ysndr/MSc-Thesis/chapter/related-work.md

 Yet, the range of officially supported languages remained relatively small [@intellij-supported-languages].
 While integration for popular languages was common, top-tier support for less popular ones was all but guaranteed and relied mainly on community efforts.
 In fact Eclipse[@eclipse-a-platform,eclipse-www], IntelliJ[@intelliJ], and Visual Studio[@VisualStudio], to this day the most popular IDE choices, focus on a narrow subset of languages, historically Java and .NET.
-Additional languages can be integrated by custom (third-party) plugins or derivations of the base platform ([@list-of-eclipse,@jetbrains-all-products]).
+Additional languages can be integrated by custom (third-party) plugins or derivatives of the base platform ([@list-of-eclipse,@jetbrains-all-products]).
 Due to the technical implications, plugins are generally not compatible between different platforms.
 Many less popular languages therefore saw redundant implementations of what is essentially the same.
 For Haskell separate efforts produced an eclipse based IDE [@haskell-ide-eclips], as well as independent IntelliJ plugins [@intellij-haskell,@HaskForce].
 Importantly, the implementers of the former reported troubles with the language barrier between Haskell and the Eclipse base written in Java.

 The Haskell language is an exceptional example since there is also a native Haskell IDE[@haskell-for-mac] albeit that it is available only to the MacOS operating system.
-This showcases the difficulties of language tooling and its provision.
+This showcases the difficulties of language tooling and its provision, since all of these projects are platform dependent and differ in functionality.
+Moreover, effectively the same tool is developed multiple times wasting resources.

 In general, developing language integrations, both as the vendor of an IDE or a third-party plugin developer requires extensive resources.
 [Table @tbl:plugins-size] gives an idea of the efforts required.